LiHao-MS/2023_AAI_Project_Unsteable_hand_writing_-Digit-Recognitionle/report.md

 # AAI PROJECTl BY DRO
 ## purpose
-Train a model for handwritten digits recognition.
+The primary goal of this project is to train a model capable of recognizing handwritten digits in the presence of intentionally mislabeled and mutated data.

 ## Data
-Mutated handwritten digits, in the form of 10*28*28 npy files.
-There are 60000 'npz' files with labels in training set, 100 'npz' files with lables in val set and 9900 'npz' files without labels in test set..The data is filled with misdirection.
-The data is derived from variations of the data in the MNIST database, where each file has a 10-dimensional structure.
-In files labeled 'i' (i in 0-9), the i-th dimension should contain the corresponding handwritten digit 'i', while the other dimensions are blank.
-However, there are intentionally mislabeled files; under label 'i', instead of the i-th dimension containing digit 'i', it contains a different digit, thus introducing errors.
+Our dataset consists of 60,000 'npz' files for training, each containing 10x28x28 arrays with labels.
+The validation set has 100 labeled 'npz' files, while the test set contains 9900 unlabeled 'npz' files.
+Derived from the MNIST database, these data have been manipulated such that they include intentional errors.
+Each file is structured as a 10-dimensional array where, under normal circumstances, the i-th dimension in a file labeled 'i' (for i ranging from 0-9) should contain the corresponding digit 'i'.
+However, there are deliberately mislabeled files where other digits replace the expected digit 'i'.

 ## Models

 ### Models Selection
-According to [3], convolutional neural network (CNN) shows good performence in recognition on words.
-So we choose CNN as base model and for reduce the effect of the peripheral region, padding is set as 0.
-Comparing between [1] and [2], we finally choose [1]’s strategy for this project.
-The two papers mention to two regions: Invariant Risk Minimization (IRM) and Distributionally Robust Optimization (DRO).
-IRM focus on the datasets with different backgrounds or unstable features.
-DRO focus on minimizing the risk of data in worst situation.
-Specifically, in [1], this paper tries to learn stable features in the target task by learning unstable features from source task.
-So the strategy of [1] is more suitable for this task leaning stable feature of data.
+Based on [3], convolutional neural networks (CNNs) exhibit strong performance in recognizing handwritten digits.
+Hence, we chose a CNN with padding set to 0 to minimize the impact of peripheral regions.
+Upon comparing [1] and [2], we adopted [1]'s strategy for this project due to its focus on learning stable features.
+IRM (Invariant Risk Minimization) and DRO (Distributionally Robust Optimization) are two concepts mentioned; IRM deals with datasets having varying backgrounds or unstable features, whereas DRO aims to minimize risk under worst-case scenarios.
+In [1], the authors attempt to learn stable features for the target task by leveraging unstable features from a source task, making their approach particularly suitable for our task.

-According to [1] and [3], we also have two models: CNN and MLP.
-The real structures of two model are showed in following code, the hidden_dim is 300 in default.
-And in following report, **the two models will be regarded as one model**.
+We employ two models, CNN and MLP, as described in [1] and [3].
+Their detailed structures are shown below, with the default hidden_dim being 300.
+Throughout this report, **the two models will be considered as one unified model.**
 ```
 class CNN(nn.Module)
     def __init__(self, input_channel, hidden_dim):